luisanobrevaz/receipt_printer/README.md

 The first example was 'input: 2 books at 12.49' and 'output: 2 books: 24.98'.
 No changes were made to the name of the product (book)

-The second example was 'input: 3 boxes of imported chocolates at 11.25' and 'output: 3 boxes of imported chocolates: 35.55'.
-The name of the product changed from ‘boxes of imported chocolates’ to ‘boxes of imported chocolates’.
+The second example was 'input: 3 boxes of imported chocolates at 11.25' and 'output: 3 box of imported chocolates: 35.55'.
+The name of the product changed from ‘boxes’ to ‘box’.

 Since they both behaved differently, I assumed the first input/output pair was correct and the second had a typo in the output.